levskaya/eschersketch/src/components/help.md

 <span class="icon-checkmark"/> | __save__ | saves what's drawn with the current tool
 <span class="icon-minus"/> | __undo point__ | removes the last point when using the path or polyline tool

+Additional options controlling the tool are displayed upon selection.

  ## Color